nnbosko/harvester/README.md

 # harvester

-A Clojure library designed to ... well, that part is up to you.
+A small Seesaw application that takes HTML (by file or URL), takes the inputs and selects, and outputs it to a table.
+You can also export to Excel.

 ## Usage

-FIXME
+lein run -m harvester.core, or lein uberjar and use the standalone.

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 github/nnbosko

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the MIT License.